CallumBoi0013/attract-extra/layouts/extended/README.md

 ###Issues
 This is a list of known issues:
-* still need add_clone, do we need add_surface?
-* ExtendedObject must currently add an empty object
+* Core
+	* add_clone not implemented
+	* add_surface not implemented
+	* add_shader not implemented - not sure what we will do with this yet
+	* add_sound not implemented - not sure what we will do with this yet
 	* does not verify availability of ExtendedObjects and Animate library
 	* does not validate user entered config variables
+	* possible variable/config naming conflicts
+	* can/should text shadow be a clone?
+* Objects
+	* objects that extend ExtendedObject must currently add an empty object
+* Animations
+	* are we converted to using clock for tick and transitions?
 	* from/to = "current" won't work on a delayed animation if the position has changed (because it gets the current coordinates immediately instead of waiting until the delay is done)
 	* dont start animation until after delay?
 		* current won't work with chained animations, since current is set before the first animation finishes
-* possible variable/config naming conflicts
+* Particles

 ###Enhancements
 This is a list of enhancements I am considering adding to the library: